logigearcorp/docs.testarchitect.com/content/administration-guide/users-and-passwords/user-administration/deleting-a-repository-user/_index.md

 4. In the dialog box, click **Yes** to confirm the deletion.

-    **Note:** If this TestArchitect user name has been mapped to a LDAP user name, the linkage between the two names is also removed.
+{{<note>}} If this TestArchitect user name has been mapped to a LDAP user name, the linkage between the two names is also removed.

 The selected user is removed.